LennonLab/sigma-spore-phage/README.md

 # sigma-spore-phage
-phylogenetic analysis of sporulation-like sigma factors in phages
+Analysis of sporulation-like sigma factors in phages